 2. Nagarajan R. (2013.).
 ‘Greener’ Surfactants from Bio-based Waste as Efficient Alternatives to Nonylphenol Ethoxylates.
 Retrieved March 16, 2018.

 Beta Analytic is not affiliated with the USDA, the BioPreferred Program or ASTM.
-The ISO 17025-accredited lab provides fast ASTM D6866 testing and welcomes inquiries from interested parties, including BioPreferred Program applicants.
-Results are reported in 5-7 business days.
-A faster service is also available.
-Please contact the lab for price inquiries.
+The ISO 17025-accredited lab provides fast ASTM D6866 testing and welcomes inquiries from interested parties, including USDA BioPreferred Program applicants.
+Please contact the lab for price inquiries and turnaround time options.